Stuycs-K/finalproject-09-wu-daniel-shi-ian-lee-ethan-1/DEVLOG-Daniel.md

 ### 2024-05/30/25 - Message Schedule 4
 Debugging the message schedule
 ### 2024-05/30/25 - Message Schedule Finished
-Message schedule working
+Message schedule fixed to work
-### 2024-01-03 - Brief description
+### 2024-06/02/25 - Combining Functions
+Our group worked on combining all of our step functions for SHA-256 and testing them with different messages.